Ovulation After Miscarriage: What to Expect from Your Body

 Your menstrual cycle can be unpredictable during the first few months after a pregnancy loss.
 As your hormones regulate, the menstrual cycle will gradually return to a normal pattern.
 If you had irregular menstrual cycles before the pregnancy, your cycle will most likely remain irregular after the pregnancy loss.

 Ovulation can return in as little as two weeks after losing a pregnancy.
-In most cases, women who miscarry will return to their normal menstrual cycle within three months.
+In most cases, women who miscarry will return to their normal menstrual cycle within three months (more on missed miscarriages here).
 However, it is almost impossible to pinpoint exactly when you can start trying to conceive again.
 This is especially true for women of older age and who have abnormalities in their reproductive tract.

 Many healthcare practitioners recommend waiting at least three months to get pregnant again after experiencing a miscarriage.
 The World Health Organization (WHO) recommends waiting longer, such as six months, in order to reduce the risk of adverse pregnancy outcomes.